The 'Stock' Exchange

 “Sierra”

 present a bit of conundrum.
 We have examples with stock No. 86 AND No. 98.
 Examination does not reveal any variations in the design.
 The one difference we’ve noticed is that all of the trays that carry No. 86 are ovals; those with No. 98 are convex pies, square or curled corner signs.
 Why would the same design end up with two different numbers?
-If it’s simply the size/shape how come that didn’t happen with previous designs?
+If it’s simply the size/shape how come that didn’t happen with previous or subsequent designs?
 Are there “missing” entries in the catalog that are simply unaccounted for because we have not encountered the design in an alternate size/shape that carried a “new” stock number?
 Not all examples of designs carry stock numbers on them.
-To our knowledge “Sierra” is the only design identified so far with two different stock numbers.

 “Sierra” is a departure from most previous Meek designs depicting women; most are either depicted in a more formal “portrait” setting or at least which the context of “a woman’s world.”
 Not only is “Sierra” engaged in action, but it’s more strenuous western cowgirl riding unlike the posed image in “No. 80, Good Friends.”
 The 1890's and early 1900's saw the entry of a number of territories into the Union as states, culminating with the introduction of Oklahoma as the 46th state in November 1907; perhaps “Sierra” and “Murietta” (No. 87) represented a sort of recognition of this event.